LukeMathWalker/pavex/docs/getting_started/quickstart/index.md

 1. `cargo px check` is faster than `cargo px build` because it doesn't produce an executable binary.
    It's the quickest way to check that your project compiles while you're working on it.

-If everything went well, try to execute the test suite:
+If everything went well, execute the test suite:

 ```bash
 cargo px test